 How does the tattoo process work and does getting a tattoo hurt?

 The application process of tattooing requires a needle that goes under the epidermis (outer layer of skin) and delivers ink into the dermis (middle layer of skin), which contains nerves and blood vessels.
 It does hurt, especially in areas of your body that are sensitive, such has the stomach, ribs, feet, armpits, head, neck, hands, etc. Tattoo inks consist of pigments made from various minerals and a carrier.
 Tattoo inks are most similar to watercolor paint as far as consistency goes.
 This also includes its ability to mix with its background.
-Whatever pigment your skin is, the ink color will be on top of that, meaning that pale skin will generally show any color, while reds, blues, yellows and greens show up well on darker skin tones.
+Whatever pigment your skin is, the ink color will be layered with.

 How much is it going to cost?

 This will 100% depend on the size, the detail, and the placement of your tattoo.
-Looking for cheap tattoos is never a good idea, as you'll probably have to spend a lot more later to cover it up because it was done in a cheap fashion.
 I may be able to give you a ballpark answer based on your ideas, but please be overly-prepared rather than not prepared financially.

-I currently charge $150 per hour, and for larger pieces, you have the option of renting me out all day for $800 for up to eight hours (saving $400 from the normal hourly rate of eight hours.)
-My minimum for small pieces is $100.
-I require a deposit of $50-$100, depending on the piece, for saving any appointment time.
+I currently charge $150 per hour.
+My minimum for setting up a station to create a piece is $150.
+I require a $100 deposit for saving any appointment time.
 I have several flash sales throughout the year which offer specific deals.

 Where are you located?